 The ease of construction as one of the main categories based on the specific “Quchan situation” consists 6 subset criteria.
 Due to the description on the most important features of temporary shelters in section 5, it was mentioned that for the “Quchan case”, because of the lack of outside assistance, urgency should be followed by simplicity and availability of resources.
 In general the main reasons of the use of outside assistance in construction programme are provision of: 1. the materials, 2. construction equipments 3. building tools and.
 4. skillful labors or training the simple labors [18].
 Therefore in the case of lack of outside assistance choosing the way of construction with available materials and with the least amount of need of skillful labors or complicated building tools are critical.
 Consequently all the criteria of the first category are chosen due to the availability of the row materials, speed of construction and least amount of extra gadgets, scaffoldings or skillful laboring.
 The first criterion of this category is the number of timbers.
 Due to the shortage of intact timbers which were pulled out of ruins aftermath the models which need lower amount of timbers will be known as more suitable alternatives.
-While the construction method of the shelters as it was described before, let use timbers with different lengths, the similarity of timbers in length is considered as the second criterion of the 1st category.
-As the timbers which were pulled out of the ruins had been used to span the roofs of the traditional buildings with 5 to 6.5 meter length, the models which need timbers longer or shorter than this range of sizes are considered in the 3rd criterion whichThis represents the number of aforementioned timbers.
-The next item of the 1st category is the number of joints which indicates the ease and speed of construction.
-In 2 types of pyramidal and conic models each of 2 timbers next together has separated joints.
+The similarity of the length of timbers is considered as the second criterion of the first category (while the type of joints of models is capable to use timbers with different length, this difference should not be notable.).
+As the pulled out timbers from the ruins had been used to span the roofs of the traditional buildings with 5 to 6.5 meter length, the models which need timbers longer or shorter than this range of sizes are considered in the third criterion.
+This represents the number of aforementioned timbers.
+The next item of the first category is the number of joints which indicates the ease and speed of construction.
+In 2 types of pyramidal and conic models each of two timbers next together has separated joints.
 Then a final joint ties all the timbers together.
-Ease of erection criteria is scored from number 1 for the easiest to number 3 for the hardest models to be erected.
-Ease of plastering based on the spaces interval the timber structures are rated in 2 scores of 1 and 4 which indicates their difference in values.
-All criteria of the 1st category have minimum ranking.
+An “Ease of erection” criterion is scored from number 1 for the easiest to number 3 for the hardest models to be erected.
+Ease of plastering is rated in two scores of 1 and 4.
+This is measured due to the the spaces between the timber structures.
+These two score indicates the interval in their value.
+All criteria of the first category have minimum ranking.
 As the importance of these items is not equal, there are specific weighting for each of them which is considered in the table no.2